RoboCupAtHome/China2015/README.md

 Poster teaser session
 ---------------------
-- A team member explains poster in parallel to Robot Inspection.
+- Directly **after** all robot inspections.
+- 3 minutes of presentation to teams in your assigned arena
+- Team leaders of teams in arena A judge posters of other teams in arena A
+- Team leaders of teams in arena B judge posters of other teams in arena B
+- Presentation is at the posters.
+- Questions must be reserved for the actual poster session later.

 Poster session
 --------------
-- everyone has a drink and takes a look at your poster.
+- Everyone has a drink and takes a look at your poster.
 There must be a team member at the poster to answer questions.

 RoboNurse
 ---------